WalkingNL/Translation/The_Lost_City.md

 - **"Broke"** in this sentence refers to the action of publicizing or disseminating the news on a large scale.

 So, the sentence is saying that the National Geographic article was the first to inform the world about the story in April 1913.

+---
+### words and phrases
+**monumental**

+**perplex**, vt.

+**alike**,

+**chronicler**, n.

+**in search of**

+**architecture**, n.

+**spectacular**, adj.

+**estate**

+    Daming Palace built in the period of the emporer TangGaozong, there were a lot of halls at that time in it, and his descendents also constructed another monumental archtectures, which made its 面积 of it time origin.
+But its name had perplexed me for a few years, I don't know why its name is called Daming until I read the history book of the Tang dynasty, as a mirror belonging to Han dynasty had been found at when the palace had been building.